Konstantin Usov

-Konstantin Glebovich Usov (Константин Глебович Усов, Костянтин Глібович Усов; born 9 July 1988) is a Ukrainian politician, People's Deputy of the Verkhovna Rada of Ukraine of the VIII convocation (2014-2019), and the member of the Kyiv City Council.
+Konstantin Glebovich Usov (Константин Глебович Усов, Konstyantyn Hlibovych Usov from Костянтин Глібович Усов; born 9 July 1988) is a Ukrainian politician, People's Deputy of the 8th Ukrainian Verkhovna Rada, and member of the Kyiv City Council.
 Since 11 February 2021, Usov has been serving as the Deputy Head of the Kyiv City State Administration for self-governing.
 Until the beginning of the Russian invasion of Ukraine, he coordinated the activities of the Centers for Administrative Services (CAS), the Department of Registration of the Kyiv City State Administration, and the Department of Transport of the Kyiv City State Administration.

 Biography

 Konstantin Usov was born on 9 July 1988 in Kryvyi Rih into a family of engineers.
 At the age of thirteen he won a black belt in karate.
 In 2007, he started working as a correspondent for the newspaper Kommersant Ukraine.
 In 2013 he became the chairman of the supervisory board of the "First City TV Channel.
 Odesa."
 In April 2014, he was appointed an adviser to the head of the Odesa Regional State Administration.

 Between November 2014 and August 2019, Usov served as a member of the Parliament of the VIII convocation and the Deputy Chairman of the Verkhovna Rada Committee on Informatization and Communications.
 Since 2015, he has served as the Secretary of the Special Control Commission of the Verkhovna Rada of Ukraine on Privatization.
 From 2016, he was the Deputy Member of the Permanent Delegation of the Parliamentary Assembly of the Council of Europe and the member of the PACE's Committee on Equality and Non-Discrimination.
 From 2018, Usov was the member of the PACE's Committee on the Election of Judges to the European Court of Human Rights.
 Between September 2019 and February 2021, he worked as Director of Business Development and Legal Affairs at EVERLEGAL Law Firm.
 Since February 2021, he has been serving as the Deputy Head of the Kyiv City State Administration for self-governing.

 Usov speaks Ukrainian, Russian, English and Spanish.
 He is married, with two sons.